As a business owner or manager, you have a ton of decisions to make.

 However, the true challenge lies in their ability.

-Running killer inbound marketing requires not only marketing skill, but design, development, writing, and project management skill, too.
+Running a killer digital marketing strategy requires not only marketing skill, but design, development, writing, and project management skill, too.

 I’m sure you’ve heard the cliche phrase…

-They may be able to stay afloat for a few months, but as the inbound efforts start compounding, it’ll quickly turn someone into burnt toast.
+They may be able to stay afloat for a few months, but as the marketing efforts start compounding, it’ll quickly turn someone into burnt toast.

-On the other hand, an agency will be stacked with straight A-players like…
+On the other hand, a digital marketing agency will be stacked with straight-A players like:

 However, if you do happen to find someone who is a master of all five of those areas, give me a call.